Paralegal Job Description

 • A paralegal certificate, diploma or higher diploma may also be advantageous

-With the competitive nature of the legal sector, it is important that you demonstrate your desire to work in law.
+With the competitive nature of the legal sector, if you are keen to find work as a Paralegal it is important that you demonstrate your commitment to work in law.
 Useful experience will include:

 • Experience in an office environment

 • Attending firms’ open days / ‘insight’ events

 • Court marshalling or attending court hearings as a member of the public

 • Volunteering for local charities / Citizen’s Advice Centres

 • Excellent communication skills, both written and verbal

 • Ability to work well under pressure and stick to tight deadlines

 • Ability to multitask as you may be managing multiple cases / tasks at once